 You can decrease your risk of complications after surgery by following your doctor’s instructions.
 You should also be careful of your activity levels in the three weeks afterward.

 You won’t need to stay overnight in the hospital after sinus surgery.
-That said, you should plan to have someone to drive you home from the procedure.
-You won’t be able to drive yourself.
+That said, you should plan to have someone drive you home if you’re having a procedure after which you won’t be able to drive yourself.

 You will need to keep your sinus passages moistened with a saline spray immediately after the surgery.
 The spray will keep blood crusts from forming and blocking the sinuses as they heal.

-If you decide to have a sinus surgery that is not covered by insurance, costs may vary greatly depending on your provider and the hospital you choose.
 Don’t be afraid to ask your doctor what you should expect to pay for the surgery.
 Some offices will offer payment plans or a discount for paying for a procedure in cash.
+In most cases, you will have to pay additional co-pay fees during follow-up visits with your doctor.

 For some people, surgery is an absolute last resort, so find out if there are other treatments that you could try before deciding on surgery.